Jorbeer Vulture Sanctuary Bikaner

 Disappointed we returned to the entry point when we were told we have to walk further inside beyond the watch tower.
 So we set back again… we walked and walked may be for half an hour… actually not for so long but in the deserted desert area every minute seemed so long.

-Jorbeer carcass dumping site is another 10minutes walk from the watch tower.
+Jorbeer carcass dumping site is another 10 minutes walk from the watch tower.

 Jorbeer Vulture Sanctuary Bikaner

 And then we spotted hundreds of birds, hovering around a small area.
 As we reached closer, the sight stunned us.
-There were all kinds of birds; vultures, eagles, egrets and even dogs feeding on carcass dumped there.
+There were all kinds of birds; vultures, eagles, egrets and even dogs feeding on carcasses dumped there.

 Jorbeer Vulture Conservation Reserve Bikaner